Current Research Projects

 We are using a vertically integrated research methodology to investigate new programming frameworks, compilers, instruction sets, microarchitectures, and VLSI implementations for exploiting fine-grain parallelism using programmable accelerators.
-The software/hardware abstraction used in these new architectures is carefully designed such that the same binary can be executed on: traditional microarchitectures (e.g., simple in-order single-issue designs, complex out-of-order superscalar designs) with minimal performance impact; specialized microarchitectures to improve performance and/or energy efficiency; and adaptive microarchitectures that can seamlessly migrate applications between traditional and specialized execution to dynamically trade-off performance vs. energy efficiency.
+The software/hardware abstraction used in these new architectures is carefully designed such that the same binary can be executed on: traditional microarchitectures (e.g., simple in-order single-issue designs, complex out-of-order superscalar designs) with minimal performance impact; specialized microarchitectures to improve performance and/or energy efficiency; and potentially even adaptive microarchitectures that can seamlessly migrate applications between traditional and specialized execution to dynamically trade-off performance vs. energy efficiency.
 Our programming methodology and compiler work enables applications to be mapped to these new architectures with relatively little work, and our VLSI implementations using synthesis and place-and-route tools improve the credibility of our area, energy, and performance estimates.
-We have explored such architectures within the context of exploiting diverse types of inter-iteration loop dependence patterns [MICRO'14], and are in the process of working on accelerators for more general amorphous data parallelism and task parallelism.
+Our initial work explored such architectures within the context of exploiting diverse types of inter-iteration loop dependence patterns [MICRO'14].
+More recently we have explored such architectures within the context of task-based parallel programming and work-stealing runtimes [MICRO'17].

 General-Purpose Graphics Processing Unit Microarchitecture